LOT Business Class Chicago to Warsaw

-It’s super simple to get two free nights at any Hyatt hotel in the world by obtaining a Chase Hyatt credit card!
-You must spend $1000 within 3 months after opening the card account and the two nights are yours!
-There is no annual fee for the first year and a $75 annual fee after that.
-However you also receive a free night at a category 1-4 Hyatt property upon yearly renewal so in my opinion the annual fee is justified as you’re are able to redeem your free night reward for a property that can be well over $75.
+It was super simple to get two free nights at any Hyatt hotel in the world by obtaining a Chase Hyatt credit card!
+We had to spend $1000 within 3 months after opening the card account and the two nights were all ours!
+There was no annual fee for the first year and a $75 annual fee after that.
+We also receive a free night at a category 1-4 Hyatt property upon yearly renewal so in my opinion the annual fee is justified as we’re are able to redeem the free night reward for a property that can be well over $75.
 There are some pretty nice category four hotels in the Hyatt portfolio.

 Look below at how much cash rates were going for on the night of our stay!!!!
 Over $550 a night!!
 I would certainly not pay $550 a night for that property, but for free?
 Sure will!
 Paris is the most expensive city we have been to, it’s shocking.
 Being able to use points here really helps make a trip like this affordable.

 Let me know if you have any questions on any information in the article or if I missed any info on the property that you’re curious about!